dali92002/OCR-TR/README.md

 ```

 ## Prepare Data
-For this task we will create a synthetic data that sumulate the handwritten text.
+For this task we will create a synthetic data that simulate the handwritten text.
 I choosed to create the dataset from the EMNIST dataset (digits+characters).
 I created 80000 images for training, 10000 for validation and 10000 for testing.
 The images are composed of randomly concatenated characters with a size between 3 and 10.

 The code of preparing the dataset can be found in the file prepare_data.py , to execute it, use the following command: